EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 In my case, since I have installed MySql with brew, have a username of `root`, and a do not have a password on the database:
 ![populate_mysql_parameters](images/populate_mysql_parameters.png)

-Next, execute the bash file and enter a password if prompted
+Next, execute the bash file and enter a password if prompted:
 ``` bash
 sh populate_mysql_rxn.sh
 ```

-Note, this command will create a log file `mysql.log` that details whether each step has successfully run or failed with additional detail on any errors that have occurred
+Note, this command will create a log file `mysql.log` that details whether each step has successfully run or failed with additional detail on any errors that have occurred:

 Below are the tables that were generated with these scripts:

 ![tables](images/tables.png)

 If you run into a permission error, run the below code.
-The chmod 775 command will grant the read, write, and execute permissions
+The chmod 775 command will grant the read, write, and execute permissions:
 ``` bash
 chmod 775 populate_mysql_rxn.sh
 ```